-Painting Mason jars is a great way to get a custom look for whatever little glass jar project your heart desires.
-They make great inexpensive centerpieces too.
-Recently Chantelle’s parents celebrated their 50th wedding anniversary and the family was planning a little surprise shindig for this golden festivity.
+Painting Mason jars is a great way to get a custom look for whatever glass jar project your heart desires.
+They make great inexpensive centerpieces, too.
+Recently, Chantelle’s parents celebrated their fiftieth wedding anniversary, and the family was planning a little surprise shindig for this golden festivity.
 It was time to get crafting!

-So we pulled together our supplies: new clean Mason jars, Bungalow 47™ Furniture Paint (we used Clawfoot Tub), gold glitter, white glue, painter’s tape, sanding block, brush, and buffing cloth.
-New glass jars are not necessary for your project, just make sure they are clean and free from any oily residue, especially old adhesives from labels.
+*New glass jars are not necessary for your project; just make sure they are clean and free from any oily residue, especially old adhesives from labels.

 Paint the exterior of the jar as desired.
 Since these would become centerpieces with cut flowers, the jars would be filled with water.
-However, if you are using them for decor where nothing will be placed inside of them, you can also paint the interior of the jar for a completely different look.
-This works best by pouring a generous amount of paint inside the jar, and rotating it around to achieve full coverage, then pouring out the excess paint.
-That technique works best for glass ornaments.
+If you are using them for decor where nothing will be placed inside of them, however, you can also paint the interior of the jar.
+(This works best by pouring a generous amount of paint inside the jar, and rotating it around to achieve full coverage, then pouring out the excess paint.
+That technique also works best for glass ornaments.)

-Since we were adding the glitter feature to accent the “golden years” theme, we taped off the area where we wanted it placed.
-Painter’s tape is best.
+Since we were adding the glitter feature to accent the golden years theme, we taped off the area where we wanted it placed.
+Painter’s tape works best.

 We used Elmer’s glue, but any tacky white glue will work.

 Glue was applied with an inexpensive chip brush.
 It’s best not to use your nice painting brush with white glue, as you wouldn’t want any residue staying on your bristles even after cleaning.